"One of the most sincere forms of respect is actually listening to what another has to say." --Bryant H. McGill

 - Discerns the appropriate coaching method to use based on the client’s needs and concerns.

 - Interrupts inappropriately or talks over the client.

-- Does not allow productive silence (such as consistently speaking as soon as the client finishes speaking).
+- Do not allow productive silence (such as consistently speaking as soon as the client finishes speaking).